sseletskyy/emails-input/README.md

 `npm run format` - to run `prettier` with flag --write for all files in `./src`

 ### Alternative version

 Initially I've created the component by using object approach.
-That approach provides two major benefits:
+That approach provides three major benefits:

-* no need to deal with `this`
+- no need to deal with `this`
-* easy to hide private methods and properties
+- easy to hide private methods and properties

-It has only one major drawback - memory footprint.
-Two instances have their own copies of all methods.
+- split the code base between static and dynamic methods to reduce memory footprint of the instance (although such splitting added 1300KB to the size of the bundle)

-So I decided to implement another copy using class approach - `emails-input-class.ts` I used the same test suite to check that the second implementation complies with the same specification requirements.
+I decided to implement another copy using class approach - `emails-input-class.ts` I used the same test suite to check that the second implementation complies with the same specification requirements.

 When the script `emails-input-class.js` is loaded, it adds a global variable `EmailsInputClass` which is a constructor function